SCHOOLS ACTIVITY

 The London Youth Games provides competitive sporting opportunities to over 100,000 young people across 32 boroughs across London every year.

 In 2026 the London Youth Games will include schools tag rugby league competitions for Year 5&6 (Mixed Girls & Boys) and Year 7 (separate Girls and Boys competitions).
-These competitions are supported by the RFL, the London Rugby League Foundation and Try Tag Rugby.
+These competitions are supported by the RFL, the London Broncos Foundation and Try Tag Rugby.

 The Finals event will be held at Gunnersbury Park in June, with many boroughs holding qualifying competitions before then, in order to select the school to represent the borough at the Finals.